Rome, Museo Casa di Dante, C 23

 The Divine Comedy, a Journey to God

 As we know, the "Divina Commedia" depicts a journey: a sublime report of the redeeming passage conducted by Dante after being lost in the “selva oscura” (dark forest).
-A journey undertaken with the guidance of, first Virgil, then Beatrice, and, at the last stage of his quest, Saint Bernard, who leads him to the bliss of paradise.
+A journey undertaken with the guidance of Virgil, then Beatrice, and lastly Saint Bernard, who leads him to the bliss of paradise.

 During his trials, Dante Alighieri passes through the three realms of the afterlife: Hell, the place of eternal suffering, where sinners receive retribution for their deeds; Purgatory, where repentant sinners make restitution for their sins and purify themselves in order to ascend to Heaven; and, finally, Heaven itself, containing the blessed souls (those who accomplished Purgatory's purification), along with the saints and all those divine beings deserving the bliss of the Empyrean (God's heaven).